 - Find a living donor (patient resource)

 Living donors should be in good overall physical and mental health and older than 18 years of age.
 Some medical conditions could prevent you from being a living donor.
-Medical conditions that may prevent a living kidney donation may include uncontrolled high blood pressure, diabetes, cancer, HIV, hepatitis, acute infections, or a psychiatric condition requiring treatment.
+Medical conditions that may prevent a living kidney donation may include uncontrolled high blood pressure, diabetes, cancer, HIV, hepatitis, acute infections, or a uncontrolled psychiatric condition.
 Since some donor health conditions could harm a transplant recipient, it is important that you share all information about your physical and mental health.
 You must be fully informed of the known risks involved with donating and complete a full medical and psychosocial evaluation.
 Your decision to donate should be completely voluntary and free of pressure or guilt.

 If you know a person you would like to help through living donation, talk to him or her and the transplant program where the person is listed.
 If you would like to be a nondirected living donor, contact a transplant center of your choice to find out if they have this type of donation program.
 Visit the OPTN Member Directory for a complete list of transplant centers.
-You can also call the United Network for Organ Sharing patient services line at 1-888-894-6361 for help.

 Contacting your center